 Uber Suspends Self-Driving Tests After Pedestrian Is Killed In Arizona

-A self-driving car operated by Uber struck and killed a pedestrian in Tempe, Ariz., Sunday night.
+A self-driving car operated by Uber struck and killed a pedestrian who was walking her bicycle in Tempe, Ariz., Sunday night.
 The incident could be the first pedestrian death involving a self-driving vehicle.

 The car was in autonomous mode but had a human riding along to take control of the vehicle if necessary, according to the Tempe Police Department.
 The victim, 49-year-old Elaine Herzberg, was struck while walking outside a crosswalk, police said.
 She was immediately transported to a local hospital, where she died.